Effects of the 2020 North Indian Ocean cyclone season in India

-The effects of the 2020 North Indian Ocean cyclone season in India was considered one of the worst in decades, largely due to Super Cyclonic Storm Amphan.
+The 2020 North Indian Ocean cyclone season in India was considered one of the worst in decades, largely due to Super Cyclonic Storm Amphan.
 Throughout most of the year, a series of cyclones impacted the country, with the worst damage occurring in May, from Cyclone Amphan.

 The season started with Super Cyclonic Storm Amphan, which affected East India with very severe damages.
 98 total people died from the storm.
 Approximately 1167 km of power lines of varying voltages, 126,540 transformers, and 448 electrical substations were affected, leaving 3.4 million without power.
 Damage to the power grid reached ₹3.2 billion (US$42 million).
 Four people died in Odisha, two from collapsed objects, one due to drowning, and one from head trauma.
 Across the ten affected districts in Odisha, 4.4 million people were impacted in some way by the cyclone.
 At least 500 homes were destroyed and a further 15,000 were damaged.
 Nearly 4,000 livestock, primarily poultry, died.
 The cyclone was strongest at its northeast section.
 The next storm was a depression that did not affect India.
 Then Severe Cyclonic Storm Nisarga hit Maharashtra, with high damages.
 Nisarga caused 6 deaths and 16 injuries in the state.
 Over 5033 ha of land were damaged.

 Then three depressions, BOB 02, BOB 03, and ARB 03, brought heavy rains to India.
 Soon after, Cyclone Nivar brought high winds and heavy rain to South India, and it costed $600 million (2020 USD).
 Cyclone Burevi only brushed Kerala and Tamil Nadu, only bringing rain.
 Flooding occurred in Tamil Nadu and Puducherry, inundating the Chidambaram Nataraja Temple.
 Crop damage also occurred in the area.
 However, the state of Kerala was spared from the worst of the storm.
 Burevi left 11 people dead with 5 others missing as of December 6, 2020.
 Burevi was the last storm of the season.